Pietà (Michelangelo): 1964 World Fair

+It was returned to St. Peter's Basilica in November 1965.
+During its replacement, the weight of the marble statue broke a metal ventilation cover in the floor, tilting the crate.
+Despite fears that this jostling might have damaged the statue, the Pietà was returned to its place unharmed.
+The New York Times article reporting on the statue's return stated: "By order of Pope Paul VI it will never travel again."

-Vandalism (1972)
+Vandalism

 The most substantial damage occurred on 21 May 1972 (Pentecost Sunday), when a mentally disturbed geologist, the Hungarian-born Australian Laszlo Toth, walked into the chapel and attacked the sculpture with a geologist's hammer while shouting, "I am Jesus Christ; I have risen from the dead!"
 With 15 blows he removed Mary's arm at the elbow, knocked off a chunk of her nose, and chipped one of her eyelids.

-An American national, Bob Cassilly from Saint Louis, Missouri was one of the first people to remove Toth from the Pietà.
+An American national, Bob Cassilly from St. Louis, Missouri was one of the first people to remove Toth from the Pietà.
 He recalled the following events:

 Onlookers took many of the pieces of marble that flew off.
 Later, some pieces were returned, but many were not, including Mary's nose, which had to be reconstructed from a block cut out of her back.

 After the attack, the work was painstakingly restored and returned to its place within the basilica, just to the right of the entrance, between the holy door and the altar of Saint Sebastian, and is now protected by a bulletproof acrylic glass panel.
+During the restoration, an initial M was found carved on Mary's palm, making the Pietà the only work Michelangelo signed.